luni64/TeensySharp/README.md

 ## Firmware Uploading
 ### class SharpHexParser
 The static *SharpHexParser* class is used to parse an Intel HEX stream and copy the result,i.e. the firmware into a flash image (which is a simple byte array).
-To generate an empty flash image with the correct size you can call a member of the SharpUploader as shown in the following code snippet. (*PJRC_Board* is an enum containing definitions for all PJRC Teensy Boards)
+To generate an empty flash image with the correct size you can call a member of the SharpUploader as shown in the following code snippet. (*PJRC_Board* is an enum containing definitions for all supported PJRC Teensy Boards)

 ```c#
 var Board = PJRC_Board.Teensy_31;